NateEag/git-revue/readme.md

 (along with any necessary metadata), in a namespace such as ref/tags/review-history.

-That could be done by writing a new git protocol and an associated remote helper, as described [here](https://rovaughn.github.io/2015-2-9.html).
-However, a simpler alternative would be a pre-receive or update hook in the review repo - if a new ref is not a fast-forward, create the necessary history preservation tags.
+That could be done with a pre-receive or update hook in the review repo - if a new ref is not a fast-forward, create the necessary history preservation tags.
 If anything fails, exit non-zero, so that history cannot be lost by accident.

-This is not truly distributed - for that, the hooks would probably need to be pre-rebase (and other history-changing comands), but you would then have to push the tags manually.
+This is not truly distributed - for that, the hooks would probably need to be pre-rebase (and other history-changing comands), but you would then have to push the tags manually, and you'd also wind up with a whole lot of tags.

 What about cases where you need to nuke an old branch post-rebase (due to a copyright violation, for instance)?
 Well, should be simple enough - manually